CentaurusInfra/arktos/docs/design-proposals/node/Support-multiple-runtimes.md

 1. Provide initial work to satisfy the characteristic of natively support multiple workload types, by allows multiple runtime endpoints configured by Cluster Admins and POD can choose desired runtime service to run
 2. Legacy cluster(Kubelet commandline) should continue to work with the code change
-3. Legacy applications(without the runtimeServiceName) should continue to work in Alkaid cluster
+3. Legacy applications(without the runtimeServiceName) should continue to work in Arktos cluster

 ## Proposal